cahitbarankilinc/DirectionNet_Baran/README.md

   --batch 2
 ```

-> **Note on activations:** The directional transformer now uses a local GELU
+> **Note on activations:** The directional transformer now uses ReLU in its
-> approximation to stay compatible with TensorFlow environments that do not
-> expose `tf.nn.gelu` or `keras.activations.gelu`.
-No additional configuration
-> is required; the fallback is applied automatically during training and
-> evaluation.
+> feed-forward MLP.
+This baseline is intended to train quickly and provides a
+> clear comparison point for smoother activations such as GELU.

 ### Evaluation DirectionNet-R
 ```bash